 Tinsmiths is a UK company that specialises in natural fibre fabric, some of which is upholstery grade and if you’re upholstering your own furniture, check out the Natural Upholstery Company who offers natural upholstery materials including wool batting, organic cotton batting and organic cotton ticking.

-Chandni Chowk in the UK sell readymade Fairtrade hand-printed curtains but if you want to have your own made the following companies offer organic and natural fabrics by the metre.
+Chandni Chowk in the UK sell readymade Fairtrade hand-printed curtains , and Gudrun sjoden mentioned above sells printed natural fibre voile curtains, some of which are organic.
+But if you want to have your own made the following companies offer organic and natural fabrics by the metre.

 - Organic Cotton (UK – organic fabric and thread)